BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/ImportEbsdMontage.md

 The user can set the name of the Cell and Ensemble Attribute Matrix that will be created in each DataContainer.
 The name of each DataContainer is based off the file used to populate the input data for that DataContainer.

+A *Montage* object will also be created to hold the related DataContainers

 Currently **only** EDAX .ang and Oxford Instruments .ctf files are supported.

 ## Parameters ##